 The information requested in these forms varies slightly, but most have the two basic elements to address: your undergraduate disciplinary record and any history of academic probation.

-Check each law school’s website to find out what type of statement is needed, when it is due, and how it should be submitted—whether by form or written letter.
-Please note: these forms or letters are not part of your law school application process through the LSAC and are filed with law schools directly.
+Check each law school’s website to find out what type of statement is needed, if at all, when it is due, and how it should be submitted—whether by form or written letter.
+Please note: these forms or letters are not part of your law school application process through the LSAC and are filed with law schools directly, for those that ask for one.

-Submiting a standard Dean's Certification/Disciplinary Clearance request (never on academic probation):
+Submiting a standard Dean's Certification/Disciplinary Clearance request (no record of academic probation):

 The Office of Student Contact (located in the 2nd floor of SRB) maintains all disciplinary records.
 To submit a standard Dean's Certification request for graduate schools, including law school, please email your form for a given school with your portion completed to StudentConduct@sa.ucsb.edu.

-For students that have been on academic probation at any point at UCSB:
+For students that have been on academic probation at any point while at UCSB:

 A very small number of law schools may request a letter from UCSB addressing your academic probation status at any point during your studies at UCSB.
 These law schools include Cardozo, Columbia, Duke, NYU, Stanford and USC, among very few others.
 If you have been specifically asked by one of these law school to submit a letter addressing your academic probation while at UCSB, please email your request to moran-m@ucsb.edu and one of our pre-law advisors will check in with you to let you know we are processing your request.